-Jeff is our team’s bodywork expert.
+Dr Jeff Lou is our team’s bodywork expert.
 He brings to the team an academic background in business, music and health.
 His MBA is in new business and human resources, while his Doctorate studies are in Traditional Chinese Medicine.
-Working from Taiwan, Australia and Spain Jeff is our a go-to-guy for when our team is invited to develop programs that include the physical well-being of the team within the organisation.
+Working from Taiwan and Australia Jeff is our a go-to-guy for when our team is invited to develop programs that include the physical well-being of the team within the organisation.

 Lewis Lam is an Certified Practicing Acccountant and Registered Tax Agent based in Sydney Australia.
 His commitment and enthusiasm for tax was gained through his studies in finance and his experiences as senior tax consultant in public practice in Sydney Australia.
 He is also currently acting as a senior tax and finance consultant and advisor for number of other public practices in Sydney.
 Before opening his own public practice, Lewis worked in several Hong Kong & China based companies, he was head of the finance division as Financial Controller for Florsheim Pacific (a multinational shoe company with head office based in the US) for the Asia Pacific region before migrating to Sydney permanently.
 In addition his knowledge & expertises of Australian taxation system, he has also had substantial experience and exposures to both Hong Kong & China tax systems and business regulatory processes.